hongluan/examplelesson21/README.md

 # examplelesson21
-Example how to set up R Studio project with git for r
+Example how to set up R Studio project with git for r clone